mcramileux/mcramileux-tech-blog/README.md

   - [Acknowledgements and Credits](#acknowledgements-and-credits)
   - [Author](#author)

 ## Technologies Used
+* Handlebars
+* CSS
 * Javascript
-* Node.js
+* Node.JS
 * MySQL
-* Insomnia
+* Bootstrap
-*
+* Express.JS

 ## Installation
 - Navigate to this [repository]().
 - Open your terminal on your local machine and clone the repository.
-- The following are the installation needed to start the company's database to work before anything else:
+- The following are the installation needed to start the blog to work before anything else:
   - npm i: install the dependencies packages
   - .env: fill up the following information needed for security purposes:
-      - DB_NAME='ecommerce_db'
+      - DB_NAME='techBlog_db'
       - DB_PASSWORD='your password'
       - DB_USER='your MYSQL username'